 Temporary and permanent road closures align with provincial resource protection methods (in addition to the requirements in the Forest Operations Standard).
-The closures are used to restrict vehicle access to help prevent overfishing or overhunting of an area, protect road and camp infrastructure, and reduce liability.
+The closures are used to restrict vehicle access for resource protection as directed by Government, protect road and camp infrastructure, and reduce liability.
 Berms and gates proposed for installation in Year 1 are listed in Appendix D.